 Mary Hadsall, Executive Director

 Mary first walked through the gates of Camelot to gain information about starting her own therapeutic horsemanship program.
 Instead, she found her destiny.
-An hour after leaving, she returned with a fully completed application for our internship program, which she entered in 2002.
-Within a year she was Camelot’s assistant barn manger; within two years she became director of riding instruction.
-Since 2004, she has served as our executive director, trotting with us into the bright, beautiful future of Camelot.
+An hour after leaving, she returned with a fully completed application for Camelot’s internship program, which she entered in 2002.
+Within a year she was Camelot’s assistant barn manager; within two years she became director of riding instruction.
+Since 2004, she has served as our executive director.

-Mary is a certified riding instructor through the Professional Association of Therapeutic Horsemanship International (PATH Intl., formerly NARHA).
-Her horse career spans nearly forty years.
+Mary is a PATH Intl.
+Certified Therapeutic Riding Instructor and CHA Master Level IRD instructor.
+Her horse career spans more than forty years.
 As an avid dressage enthusiast, she is intrigued with the horse/human connection and shares this love of equus with Camelot’s students.
 “Camelot is a place of dreams and empowerment,” says Mary.
 “Our horses teach our riders to reach for the moon.
 Nothing is impossible!”
-In addition to teaching at Camelot and riding her horse, Cliffy, Mary also enjoys photography, hot air ballooning, trail riding, and—especially—being a mom.
+In addition to teaching at Camelot and riding her horse, Cliffy, Mary also enjoys photography, hot air ballooning, cycling, sailing, and stand up paddle boarding.

 Robin Erlich, Office Manager